Scope of the 11.0 release

 When environments diverge, migration between them can be hard.
 After exporting a configuration from one environment and importing it into another, many manual changes must be made, to make the system work in the new environment.
 This manual adjustment process can be time consuming, costly and error prone.
 This can significantly impact the total cost of deployment, as every migration is more time consuming and error prone than it should be (in an ideal world).

-Hitachi ID Suite can can export and import system configuration into JSON files.
+Hitachi ID Bravura can can export and import system configuration into JSON files.
 Environment files encapsulate these configurations and identify differences between development, test and production.
 A single set of files is then used to capture the configuration of the system, including all all variation across environments.
 When importing these files into a new environment, the product administrator specifies which environment is being activated, and the various adjustments are made automatically.

 Formal modeling of differences between environments simplifies migrations, reduces time spent, lowers cost and eliminates errors.